nrwl/nx/docs/angular/getting-started/nx-and-cli.md

 ng g @nrwl/nest:app backend --frontend-project frontend # Generate a Nest Application and sets up a proxy for the frontend application.
 ```

 We recommend using [Nest](https://nestjs.com).
-If you prefer Express or you want to build your backend from scratch, add and use different capabilities to your workspacevia:
+If you prefer Express or you want to build your backend from scratch, add and use different capabilities to your workspace via:

 ```bash
 ng add @nrwl/express # Add Express capabilities to a workspace